SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

         option mac 'macaddr'
         option ip 'prefered.localip'

+##### Some guys on openwrt forum claims that your webgui will be faster if you change some power settings (DO IT ON YOUR OWN RISK I HAVENT TRIED)

+    pwrctl config --cpuspeed 0
+    pwrctl config --wait off
+    pwrctl config --ethapd off
+    pwrctl config --eee off
+    pwrctl config --autogreeen off

 ##### First of all we want to change telia > admin in all lp files.